KoichiHaradaEndor/HTTPServer/src/Documentation/Classes/Router.md

 In the above case, the get request path "/foo/bar" will invoke ApiMethodName method.

-## Properties

-## Methods

 ### Route configuration

-This class inherit routing function from `Route` class.
-Please refer to the reference for details.
+This class inherit routing methods from `Route` class.
+Please refer to the [reference](https://koichiharadaendor.github.io/HTTPServer/src/Documentation/Classes/Route.html) for details.